andre0719/andre0719/README.md

 - 👋 Hi, I’m @andre0719
 - 👀 I’m interested in game development and the backend
-- 🌱 I’m currently learning java and python
+- 🌱 I’m currently learning java backend and python

 <!---